 Relationship Statistics by Age

-It’s true that the majority of men like younger women and that most women seek older men.
+Cliche or not — most men like younger women, and that most women seek older men.
 The average age gap for both genders is five years.
 Moreover, 76% of women date men who are at least five years older than them.

-3. Nearly 8% of all teenagers have dated someone they met online, according to the teenage relationship statistics.
+26. Nearly 8% of all teenagers have dated someone they met online, according to the teenage relationship statistics.

 (Pew Research Center)

 Teens are the least likely age group to date online.
-Only 24% of all teenagers who are in the dating world have dated someone they met on the internet.
-However, 76% of all teens dated people they met in real life, while 57% of them started a friendship online.
+Only 24% of all teenagers in the dating world have dated someone they met on the internet.
+However, 76% of all teens dated people they met in real life, while 57% started a friendship online.

 Unfortunately, these high school relationship statistics will disappoint those who believe their high school love will last forever.
 It’s just a fact that high school sweethearts usually don’t last long and that only a small percent of them succeed.

-5. An astounding 63% of college men admit they want to be in a traditional relationship, as suggested by college relationship statistics.
+28. An astounding 63% of college men admit they want to be in a traditional relationship, as suggested by college relationship statistics.

 In the majority of cases, such couples comprise of an older man and a younger woman.
 However, older woman/younger man relationship statistics reveal that 1% of these couples involve a more aged woman who partners with a younger man.